calummoore/blog-product/content/products/snapreport/index.md

 This is the full list of things I need to do over the next 2 days - but adding here so I have visbility as to what is left!

-  - [x] Re-design the component editor with new appraoch
+  - [x] Re-design the component editor with new approach
   - [ ] Build the component editor (UI and Firebase)
   - [ ] Create the DATA wrapper service (that will be used to deploy)
   - [ ] Create the COMPONENT bundler service